The Internet Theater Magazine of Reviews, Features, Annotated Listings

 These two new characters also explain why they are identified with that Person In Charge tag in the cast list.
 The Christmas reunion you'll follow as soon as that tinsel curtain goes up is a diorama they've arranged as a study of this segment of the white male population.

 Using these characters to act as ringmasters and between scenes set change supervisors is a clever way to enable the audience to not just sit back but join the Persons in Charge as appraisers trying to understand characters like these.
 Director Shapiro handles the stylistic transitions skillfully and the actors individualize their characters and make them likeable, even though Lee doesn't let any off hook about failing to do anything about using their privileged status more effectively.
 Faye Driscoll, a holdover from the Public Theater production, does a wonderful job choreographing the highly physical interactions — especially a scene that has the three brothers set the stage on fire in a wild dance.

 Despite this A-Class production, and Lee's clever mix of conventional pleasant play and meta-theatrical discussion play, Straight White Men somehow lacks a really knock-out satiric punch.
 And the points being made are more than vaguely familiar.
 So ultimately, the only really new-new thing about Straight White Men is that it's the first ever Broadway production by an Asian-American woman.
-It would be nice to see this as a sign that America will soon be a more welcoming place for people of all backgrounds, colors and genders than it is currently.
+It would be nice to see this as a sign that America will soon be a more welcoming place for people of all backgrounds, colors and genders than it has been.